 One would expect a home with three young boys to be riddled with conflict and sibling rivalry – but that’s not the case with the Michaels kids.

-“I just don’t see a lot of it,” says mom Jen of sons Tyler, 8; J.D., 6 ½; and Johnny, 20 months.
+“I just don’t see a lot of it,” says mom Jen of her 3 sons Tyler, J.D. and Johnny.
 “What I do see is a lot of friendship – maybe because the older boys are so close in age.”

 Michaels works out of the house and says that husband Greg does a lot to keep things balanced in their South Lyon home.